openstack/swift/doc/source/deployment_guide.rst

-log_name            object-server  Label used when logging log_facility        LOG_LOCAL0     Syslog log facility log_level           INFO           Logging level log_requests        True           Weather or not to log each request user                swift          User to run as node_timeout        3              Request timeout to external services conn_timeout        0.5            Connection timeout to external services
+log_name            object-server  Label used when logging log_facility        LOG_LOCAL0     Syslog log facility log_level           INFO           Logging level log_requests        True           Whether or not to log each request user                swift          User to run as node_timeout        3              Request timeout to external services conn_timeout        0.5            Connection timeout to external services